-Timetable and Application Procedure for 2025 - 2026
+Timetable and Application Procedure for 2026 - 2027

-Closing date: 15th January 2025
+Closing date: 15th January 2026

 - To apply for a place at this school in the normal admission round, you must complete an online application form from Hertfordshire County Council website; www.hertfordshire.gov.uk/admissions A paper application form is also available by contacting the Customer Service Centre on 0300 123 4043. - 2.
-You are also required to complete the school's Supplementary Information Form (SIF) if you wish to apply under criteria 1 to 4 or 6 to 8 and return it with a copy of the Baptism certificate to:
+You are also required to complete the school's Supplementary Information Form (SIF) if you wish to apply under criteria 1 to 7 and return it with a copy of other supporting documentation required to: